Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Review**

-With the innovative insight of Dr. Jingwei Zhang, we **explored the commercial value** of our projects in multiple fields, such as agriculture, energy, and the cosmetic industry(see more details in <u>Implementation</u>).
+With the innovative insight of Dr. Jingwei Zhang, we **explored the commercial value** of our projects in multiple fields, such as agriculture, energy, and the cosmetic industry(see more details in [Implementation](/implementation/)).
 Besides, Dr. Zhang was quite interested in our project and kept up with our progress.
 [A follow-up](#follow-up-with-dr-jingwei-zhang-feasibility-of-a-suicide-switch) was taken with him about the safety concerns.

-## Fulfilling the Plan
+## Implementing the Project

 ### Prof. Changming Fang: How to Build a Good Symbiotic System